Frequently asked questions

 Your health will be considered during the assessment process.
 If you have pre-existing health problems, you should discuss with your GP whether you think your illness may impact your ability to adopt.

 The assessment will consider full health information to understand the impact of your illness and the future prognosis.
-If there is a significant risk to your future, the Medical Adviser will seek further information and advise the Adoption Agency accordingly.
+If there is a significant risk to your future, the medical adviser will seek further information and advise the adoption team accordingly.

 Can I adopt if I have pets?